joinpursuit/ios-unit-1-review-lab/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+answer:
+change Giant's  `homePlanet` property to a `var`.

 b.
 Using the Giant class.
 What will the value of `edgar.name` be after the code below runs?
 How about `jason.name`?
 Explain why.

 ```swift
 let edgar = Giant(name: "Edgar", weight: 520.0, homePlanet: "Earth")
 let jason = edgar
 jason.name = "Jason"
 ```
+answer:
+The value of `edgar.name` will be `"Jason"`.
+The value of `jason.name` will also be `"Jason"`.
+This is because classes are reference types.
+Weheever a new variable is assigned a value of another variable that uses a class, it doesnt store a new value it simply takes their value for themselves to use.
+So whenever this new variable changes, so does the old variable.

 ## Question 7